The Tale of Sim Ch'ŏng

-The Story of Sim Cheong or The Tale of Shim Ch'ŏng (Korean: 심청전; Hanja: 沈淸傳) is a Korean classical novel about a filial daughter named Sim Cheong.
+The Story of Sim Cheong or The Tale of Sim Ch'ŏng (Korean: 심청전; Hanja: 沈淸傳) is a Korean classical novel about a filial daughter named Sim Cheong.
 Simcheongga, the pansori version, performed by a single narrator, is believed to be the older version of the story, with the novel having been adapted from its script.
 Some examples of the story, though nominally referred to as novels, are practically the same as the pansori libretti, and are thus referred to as "pansori novels".

 Woodblock-printed editions, written entirely in Hangul, were issued in the early 20th century.
 These books, printed in Jeonju (referred to as "Wanpan bon" editions), fall in the "pansori novel" category.
 The Seoul woodblock editions (called "Gyeongpan bon" editions) assume the more conventional literary style of the novel.

 Summary

 Sim Cheong-jeon is a story about the titular Sim Cheong, who throws herself into the Indang Sea as a sacrifice so that her blind father can regain his eyesight.
 This selfless act of filial piety causes her to be resurrected and become an empress, and her father's blindness is cured.